cec/rails_admin_mongoid_localize_field/README.md

 end
 ```

-If you didn't like ui tabs, you can remove them and use simple form template using `tabbed` option:
+If you didn't like ui tabs, you can remove them and use simple form template by using `tabbed` option:

 ```ruby
 # config/initializer/rails_admin.rb